jonas089/circom-keygen-exercise/README.md

 # Challenges
 The primary challenge was to ensure that the field arithmetic modulo `n` checks out.
 By default circom performs elliptic curve arithmetic modulo `p`, which would yield incorrect results for this exercise.
 I have solved this by computing the modular inverse modulo, with `n` already being a field element of the field under `p`.
 This should yield correct results since the field arithmetic happens under `p` but `n` is mapped to the corresponding element in that field.

-I was also having a hard time to get the `gcd` to work.
-It seemed to always yield `1` even though the implementation should be correct.
-This must have to do with quadratic constraints (this section will be updated in case I manage to fix it pre submission).

 Example output:

 ```